structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Navigation & Routing.md

 Pages in Structr are accessible at URLs that match their names.
 A page named "about" is available at `/about`, a page named "products" at `/products`.
-This chapter explains how Structr resolves URLs to pages, how to work with detail objects, and how to build navigation in your application.
+This simplicity is intentional: in Structr, the URL is not just an address – it determines what is displayed and which data is available.

+## Why URLs Matter in Structr

+In client-side frameworks, URLs are often an afterthought.
+The application manages its own state, and the URL is updated to reflect it – or sometimes ignored entirely.
+This leads to applications where the back button breaks, bookmarks don't work, and sharing a link doesn't show the same content.

+Structr takes the opposite approach.
+The URL is the source of truth.
+When a user navigates to `/projects/a3f8b2c1-...`, Structr resolves that UUID, makes the object available under `current`, and renders the page with that context.
+No client-side state management, no hydration, no synchronization problems.

+This has practical benefits: every application state has a unique, shareable URL.
+The back button works as expected.
+Users can bookmark any page, including detail views.
+And because the server knows exactly what to render from the URL alone, debugging becomes straightforward – you can see the entire application state in the address bar.

+## URLs as Entry Points

+Because Structr resolves objects directly from URLs, every page can serve as an entry point.
+Users don't have to navigate through your application to reach a specific record – they can go there directly.
+This is particularly valuable for applications where users share links, receive notifications with deep links, or return to specific items via bookmarks.

+The `current` keyword makes this seamless.
+You build your detail pages using `current.name`, `current.price`, or any other attribute, and Structr populates them automatically based on the URL.
+The same page works whether the user clicked through from a list or arrived via a direct link.

 ## How Structr resolves pages